Returning to Work

 Postdocs and their faculty sponsors who have planned a transition into a research staff position in the faculty sponsor’s group or similar area will be given due consideration for a waiver from the University’s staff hiring freeze contingent upon demonstrated external financial support for the position from a faculty sponsor.

 I already applied for a sixth year extension, and now my research is delayed due to COVID-19.
 What can be done?

-Petitions for a special COVID-19 exception to extend training into the 7th year will be considered for those postdocs finishing their 6th year who do not intend to or cannot transition to research staff due to exceptional circumstances.
+Petitions for a special COVID-19 exception to extend training into the seventh year will be considered for those postdocs finishing their sixth year who do not intend to or cannot transition to research staff due to exceptional circumstances.
 Examples of exceptional circumstances include external postdoctoral fellowships requiring postdoc status that are extended by the funding agency, or postdocs on H visas whose transition to a staff position is delayed in visa processing.
-These special exceptions are contingent upon adequate funding and will be reviewed by Office of Postdoctoral Affairs, approved by the Vice Provost for Graduate Education and Postdoctoral Affairs, and in most cases will be expected to last not longer than 6 months.
+These special exceptions are contingent upon adequate funding and will be reviewed by OPA, approved by the Vice Provost for Graduate Education and Postdoctoral Affairs, and in most cases will be expected to last not longer than six months.